 That’s a lot of responsibility and sometimes it’s not that easy to make the right choice or understand potential consequences behind a screen, with abundant seemingly grey area to navigate.
 As parents and teachers, we are doing pre-teens a disservice to not prepare them for the complexities of life—particularly the complexities of making smart decisions online.

 You Can Help

-Savvy Cyber Kids’ CyberHERO Volunteer Program (for 3rd-5th graders) bring volunteers like you into schools to help young children learn about personal internet safety, bully response, technology balance, digital reputation and privacy.
+Savvy Cyber Kids’ CyberHERO Volunteer Program (for 3rd-5th graders) brings volunteers like you into schools (virtually or in person) to help young children learn about personal internet safety, bully response, technology balance, digital reputation and privacy.
 You will help the children learn how to remain safe and be empowered to make appropriate decisions when using the technology they love.
-As a Savvy Cyber Kids HERO Volunteer, you can help us reach more schools and teach children about how to stay safe online by leading school-based programs for upper elementary students and parents.
-Please register your interest using the form below.
-When we launch this program in fall of 2019, we will send you more information.
+As a Savvy Cyber Kids HERO Volunteer, you can help us reach more schools and teach children about how to stay safe online by leading school-based programs for upper elementary students.

 - Reach out to your local schools and make them aware of SavvyCyberKids.org as a resource to strengthen their digital citizenship and cyber ethics programming

 - Use the attached presentation slides and presenter’s guide to lead school-based programs.

 - Email us at firstname.lastname@example.org to let us know the school where you presented.

 - Follow us on social media, share your volunteer experience, and tag us @SavvyCyberKids: